infomofo/angular-chrome-image-storage/README.md

 ```html
 <stored-img ng-url="http://image-to-store/blah.png"/>
 ```
 Retrieves the specified url as a base64 image, and replaces the element with an image with the base64 png as the source, and caches the image for offline access.

-This directive will ONLY work in a chrome extension with ``storage`` permission explicitly requested.
+This directive will ONLY work in a chrome extension with ``storage`` permission explicitly requested or in an html5 application.
+The type of storage used is based upon the supported browser capabilities detected on startup.

 ```json
   "permissions": [